A Night Owl Romance Top Reviewer’s Top Pick Award. Coming….October 8th Black Wolf Books in kindle and paperback

 Only one man in England can identify her.
 Unfortunately he’s living next door.

-Ten years ago sixteen year old Sapphire, the greatest jewel thief England has ever known, ruined Lord Devorlane Hawley’s life.
+Ten years ago sixteen year old Sapphire, the greatest jewel thief England has ever known, ruined Lord Devorlane Hawley’s life by planting a stolen necklace on him.
 Now she’s dead and buried, all the respectable widow, Cassidy Armstrong, wants is the chance to prove who she really is.

 But not only does her new neighbor believe he knows that exactly, he’s hell-bent on revenge.
 All he needs is the actual proof.
 So when he asks her to choose between being his mistress, or dangling on the end of a rope, only Sapphire can decide…